 Sec.
 12-264 – Administration of short term rental license program.

-The ultimate responsibility for the administration of this Article is vested in the County Administrator, or designee, who is responsible for revoking, renewing, modifying, and suspending short term rental licenses for existing short term rentals as set forth in this Article.
+The ultimate responsibility for the administration of this Article is vested in the Board of Commissioners, or their designee, who is responsible for revoking, renewing, modifying, and suspending short term rental licenses for existing short term rentals as set forth in this Article.

 Sec.
 12-265 – Appeals.

-Any decision of the County Administrator, or designee, relating to the revocation, renewal, modification, or suspension of a short term rental license under this Article shall be rendered in writing, and reviewed by the County Commission if a notice by the owner is filed with the County Clerk within ten days after the action to be reviewed.
+Any decision of the Board of Commissioners, or their designee, relating to the revocation, renewal, modification, or suspension of a short term rental license under this Article shall be rendered in writing, and reviewed by the County Commission if a notice by the owner is filed with the County Clerk within ten days after the action to be reviewed.
 The County Clerk shall place the matter on the agenda of an upcoming meeting of the County Commission, at which the matter will be reviewed.
 The decision of the County Commission shall be final.
 Such final decision may be reviewed as permitted under Georgia law.

 Sec.
 12-266 – Notice.